lesaint/lesaint.github.io/damapping/framework/getting-started.md

 That's it!

-Structure bean mapping code
+Structure object mapping code
 ===========================

-When it comes to bean mapping, assuming you want it all written in Java, you need to get organized.
+When it comes to object mapping, assuming you want it all written in Java, you need to get organized.

 The following practices can easily be considered as best practices in the matter: